To More Inquiry

 3. Pongal

-Pongal is the harvest festival of the state Tamil Nadu that continues for a good four days.
+Pongal is the harvest festival of the state of Tamil Nadu that continues for a good four days.
 This festival is celebrated in January to thank nature and is the symbol of prosperity.
 Pongal dates back to the Sangam Age and is seen celebrated as Lohri, and Makar Sankranti in the other parts of India.
-People of Tamil Nadu are seen harvesting crops like- cereals, sugarcane, turmeric and rice during this festival.
-The very first day of this festival is known as Bhogi and is celebrated in honour of Lord Indra.
-On this day a major ritual that is Bhogi Mantalu is observed where people toss useless household items in a bonfire.
+People of Tamil Nadu are seen harvesting crops like- cereals, sugarcane, turmeric, and rice during this festival.
+The very first day of this festival is known as Bhogi and is celebrated in honor of Lord Indra.
+On this day a major ritual, Bhogi Mantalu is observed where people toss useless household items in a bonfire.

 4. Thrissur Pooram